ICO – Overview of Legal and Tax Implications of the sale of Tokens.

 - What are the conditions of acceptance of the tokens?

-- Where will you spend the money?
+- Also, where will you spend the money?
 Make sure to include a Clear and Concise breakdown of where and when.

-- What if the ICO will not hit its target?
+- What if the ICO misses it’s target?
 What will happen?

-- Where will you hold during the ICO or Pre-ICO? on Escrow?
+- Where will you hold money raised during the ICO or Pre-ICO? on Escrow?

-Not being legally correct and clear could on these and many other points will leave you exposed to huge legal risks.
+Not being legally correct and clear could, on these and many other points, leave you exposed to huge legal risks.
 Also, Our ICO Lawyers have the required experience.
 We have several ICOs under our belts and more in the pipeline.
 Contact us on ([email protected]) to help you get your ICO document drafted in a concise and correct manner.

 Taxation of ICOs (Token Sale)